Active Caustics: Correspondence between Active and Inertial Particles in a Flow

-To demonstrate analytically that caustics and the consequent discontinuities in particle number densities can arise due to activity, even without inertia, we consider a Hookean active dimer, with centroid position $\mathbf{X}$ and end-to-end vector $\mathbf{w}$, placed in an imposed background flow field $\mathbf{U}$.
 We work at zero Stokes number and thus neglect particle inertia, but, as we see below, self-propulsion allows the particle to cross streamlines.
 In the absence of translational diffusion the equations of motion for $\mathbf{X}$ and $\mathbf{w}$ then take the first-order form

 where $\mu$ is the Stokesian mobility of the particle, and $\vect{U}$, $\nabla^2\vect{U}$ and the external force field $\vect{F}$ are evaluated at $\vect{X}(t)$.
-In \eqref{eqn:dimerw} $\beta$, with units of inverse time but indefinite sign, endows a dimer with self-propulsion proportional to its extension, and the polar flow-alignment parameter $\ell$, with units of length, orients the dimer along a locally parabolic flow, and vanishes for an apolar, i.e., fore-aft symmetric, particle.
+In \eqref{eqn:dimerX} $\beta$, with units of inverse time but indefinite sign, endows a dimer with self-propulsion proportional to its extension, parallel or antiparallel to $\vect{w}$ depending on sgn$(\beta)$.
+The polar flow-alignment parameter $\ell$, with units of length, orients the dimer along a locally parabolic flow, and vanishes for an apolar, i.e., fore-aft symmetric, particle.
+A term of the $\ell$ type appears in the context of the dynamics of a \textit{collective} orientation vector, in \cite{maitra2014activating}.
+Mathematically, in a gradient expansion, it is the lowest-order coupling of orientation to flow that is sensitive to the orientation \textit{vector} rather than simply the headless \textit{axis} of the particle.
+Physically: locally in an unbounded fluid an object characterized by a vector $\vect{w}$ can align not with $\vect{U}$ itself, as that is not a frame-invariant notion, but with a Galilean-invariant vector made from $\vect{U}$, the simplest being $\nabla^2\vect{U}$.
+For a system confined between planar walls, which provide an absolute frame of reference, a term simply proportional to $\vect{U}$ is permitted, as discussed in \cite{shimoyama1996collective,brotto2013hydrodynamics,kumar2014flocking}.
 For a review of microswimmers in imposed flow-fields, though without the polar coupling $\ell$, see \cite{Stark2016}.
-The analog of $\ell$ for a collective orientation vector appears in \cite{maitra2014activating}.
-Apolar flow-orientation couplings \cite{Jeffery1922} enter through the strain-rate and vorticity tensors $\bsf{S}\equiv (\nabla \mathbf{U} + \nabla \mathbf{U}^\top)/2$ and $\bsf{A} \equiv (\nabla \mathbf{U} - \nabla \mathbf{U}^\top)/2$ respectively, with a response parameter $\alpha$ determined by particle shape.
+Apolar flow-orientation couplings \cite{Jeffery1922} enter through the strain-rate and vorticity tensors $\bsf{S}\equiv (\nabla \mathbf{U} + \nabla \mathbf{U}^\top)/2$ and $\bsf{A} \equiv (\nabla \mathbf{U} - \nabla \mathbf{U}^\top)/2$ respectively, with a response parameter $\alpha$.
+While the original Jeffery equations are for a rigid ellipsoid, in this study $\vect{w}$ does not follow a rigidity constraint, relaxing the requirement of a transverse projection operator $(\mathbb{I} - \vect{ww})$ \cite{Jeffery1922} in \eqref{eqn:dimerw} .
+Since the shape of the dimer depends on $|\vect{w}|$, $\alpha$ in our model does not admit the direct geometric interpretation that underlies the shape-dependent coupling in \cite{Jeffery1922}.
 In \eqref{eqn:dimerw} $\bm{\eta}$ is a zero-mean, isotropic, gaussian white noise with unit variance.
+With this preamble we proceed to derive an effective inertial equation of an active particle in a background flow.